 • Swelling of the affected area

-• Changes in skin temperature and color
+• Changes in skin temperature and colour

 • Changes in skin texture